-b.
-A method for tracking uncompleted actions.

-c.
-In order to quickly locate the origin of important facts discussed in the report, it is suggested that a copy of the report be annotated to identify the working paper that corroborates the facts presented.
+- b.
+A method for tracking uncompleted actions. - c.
+In order to quickly locate the origin of important facts discussed in the report, it is suggested that a copy of the report be annotated to identify the working paper that corroborates the facts presented. - d.

-d.
 Signed management responses to recommendations.
-Appendix C provides an excellent format for receiving responses from management.

-e.
-A review program/guide used to conduct the review.
-For future reference purposes, it is prudent to link the steps to specific documents.

-f.
-Excerpts from important guidance.
+Appendix C provides an excellent format for receiving responses from management. - e.
+A review program and guide used to conduct the review.
+For future reference purposes, it is prudent to link the steps to specific documents. - f.
+Excerpts from important guidance. - g.

-g.
 Retain only those documents that support the findings and recommendations.
-Do not retain superfluous documentation.

-10. Review Follow-up.
-Usually, the CE Officer is responsible for maintaining a follow-up tracking system to monitor the status of each recommendation until all corrective actions are completed.
-If managers are not completing agreed-to corrective actions, the CO must be advised and queried for a final resolution.

-11. Professional Development and Training.
+Do not retain superfluous documentation. - 10.
+Review Follow-up.
+The CE Officer is responsible for maintaining a follow-up tracking system to monitor the status of each recommendation until all corrective actions are completed.
+If managers are not completing agreed-to corrective actions, the CO must be advised and queried for a final resolution. - Professional Development and Training.
 Individuals with CE responsibilities should be afforded every opportunity to receive training to maintain and improve their skills.
-They need to focus on training opportunities in the following disciplines; auditing, contracting, financial management, information systems, nonappropriated funds, personnel management, supply related functions, statistics, and report writing.
+They need to focus on training opportunities in the following disciplines; auditing, contracting, financial management, information systems, non-appropriated funds, personnel management, supply related functions, statistics, and report writing.
 Appendix D provides an excellent tool for recording the completion of training.
-To maintain the skills needed for performing CE work, it's recommended that a CE Officer complete about 40 hours annually in Continuing Professional Education.
+To maintain the skills needed for performing CE work, it's recommended that a CE Officer complete about 20 hours annually in continuing professional education.
 This can be achieved through a variety of venues.
-The NETC Inspector General Symposium provides excellent training, but regrettably is no longer presented annually due to funding constraints.
+The NETC IG Symposium provides excellent training, but is only conducted every 3 years.
 A variety of training opportunities are also offered online at no cost.
 If there are any questions about training opportunities, contact NETC NOOGR.